 "Great service" can mean different things to different people.
-As a good rule of thumb, think of a company that has provided poor service to you, and do the opposite of what they did, and beyond!
+As a good rule of thumb, think of a company that has provided poor service to you, and do the opposite of what they did... and more!

 Great service includes, but is not limited to:

 Although it may be tempting to "sway" a customer to purchase more services than he or she may need, resist that temptation.
-The customer will appreciate your honesty, will be more likely to refer you, may become a repeat customer, and may end up purchasing those extra services anyway.
+The customer will appreciate your honesty, will be more likely to refer you to others, may become a repeat customer, and might end up purchasing those extra services anyway.

 You need to actually "care" about the quality of your work and your customers' satisfaction.
 If you're in business just for the money and you truly don't care about your work or your customers, it will show, and your company is more likely to fail.